survos/survos-documentation-orig/roles.rst

 *ROLE_APPLICANT*
     Applicants are not yet in the study, and have no study identifier.
-They are not eligible to be enrolled in any waves except screener waves, which are used to determine if they are eligble for the study.
+They are not eligible to be enrolled in any waves except screener waves, which are used to determine if they are eligible for the study.

 *ROLE_FIELD_WORKER*
     roles.ROLE_FIELD_WORKER